ETL (Extract, Transform, Load)

 - Filtering, cleansing, de-duplicating, validating, and authenticating the data.

-- Performing calculations, translations, or summaries based on the raw data.
-This can include everything from changing row and column headers for consistency, to converting currencies or units of measurement, to editing text strings, to summing or averaging values—whatever is needed to suit the organization’s specific BI or analytical purposes.
+- Performing calculations, translations, or summarizations based on the raw data.
+This can include changing row and column headers for consistency, converting currencies or other units of measurement, editing text strings, and more.

-- Removing, encrypting, hiding, or otherwise protecting data governed by government or industry regulations.
+- Removing, encrypting, or protecting data governed by industry or governmental regulators

 ETL and other data integration methods

-- Change data capture (CDC) identifies and captures only the source data that has changed and moves that data to the target system.
-CDC can be used to reduce the resources required during the ETL ‘extract’ step; it can also be used on its own to move changed data directly to a data lake or other repository in real time.
+- Change Data Capture (CDC) identifies and captures only the source data that has changed and moves that data to the target system.
+CDC can be used to reduce the resources required during the ETL “extract” step; it can also be used independently to move data that has been transformed into a data lake or other repository in real time.

 - Data replication copies changes in data sources in real time or in batches to a central database.
-Data replication is often listed as a data integration method but, in fact, is most often used to create backups for disaster recovery.
+Data replication is often listed as a data integration method.
+In fact, it is most often used to create backups for disaster recovery.

-- Data virtualization uses a software abstraction layer to create a unified, integrated, fully usable view of data—without physically copying, transforming, or loading the source data to a target system.
-Data virtualization enables an organization to create virtual data warehouses, data lakes, and data marts from the same source data, without the expense and complexity of building and managing separate platforms for each.
+- Data virtualization uses a software abstraction layer to create a unified, integrated, fully usable view of data—without physically copying, transforming or loading the source data to a target system.
+Data virtualization functionality enables an organization to create virtual data warehouses, data lakes and data marts from the same source data for data storage without the expense and complexity of building and managing separate platforms for each.
 While data virtualization can be used alongside ETL, it is increasingly seen as an alternative to ETL and to other physical data integration methods.

-- Stream data integration (SDI) is just what it sounds like—it continuously consumes data streams in real time, transforms them, and loads them to a target system for analysis.
-The key word here is continuously; instead of integrating snapshots of data extracted from sources at a given time, it integrates data constantly as it becomes available.
-Stream data integration enables a data store for powering analytics, machine learning, and real-time applications for improving customer experience, fraud detection, and more.
+- Stream Data Integration (SDI) is just what it sounds like—it continuously consumes data streams in real time, transforms them, and loads them to a target system for analysis.
+The key word here is continuously.
+Instead of integrating snapshots of data extracted from sources at a given time, SDI integrates data constantly as it becomes available.
+SDI enables a data store for powering analytics, machine learning and real-time applications for improving customer experience, fraud detection and more.

-Once upon a time, organizations wrote their own ETL code, but there are now many open source and commercial ETL tools and cloud services to choose from.
-Typical benefits of these products include the following:
+In the past, organizations wrote their own ETL code.
+There are now many open source and commercial ETL tools and cloud services to choose from.
+Typical capabilities of these products include the following:

-- A visual, drag-and-drop interface: This can be used for specifying rules and data flows.
+- A visual, drag-and-drop interface: This functionality can be used for specifying rules and data flows.

 - Support for complex data management: This includes assistance with complex calculations, data integrations, and string manipulations.

-In addition, many ETL tools have evolved to include ELT capability and to support integration of real-time and streaming data for artifical intelligence (AI) applications.
+In addition, many ETL tools have evolved to include ELT capability and to support integration of real-time and streaming data for artificial intelligence (AI) applications.

-IBM offers several data integration services and solutions designed to support a business-ready data pipeline and give your enterprise the tools it needs to scale efficiently.
+IBM offers several data integration tools and services which are designed to support a business-ready data pipeline and give your enterprise the tools it needs to scale efficiently.

-Recognized as a leader in data integration, IBM gives enterprises the confidence they need when managing big data projects, applications, and machine learning technology.
-With industry-leading platforms like IBM Cloud Pak for Data, organizations can modernize their DataOps processes while being able to use best-in-class virtualization tools to achieve the speed and scalability their business needs now and in the future.
+IBM, a leader in data integration, gives enterprises the confidence they need when managing big data projects, SaaS applications and machine learning technology.
+With industry-leading platforms like IBM Cloud Pak® for Data, organizations can modernize their DataOps processes while using best-in-class virtualization tools to achieve the speed and scalability their business needs now and in the future.

-For more information on how your enterprise can build and execute an effective data integration strategy, explore IBM's suite of data integration offerings.
+For more information on how your enterprise can build and execute an effective data integration strategy, explore the IBM suite of data integration offerings.